thalamicseg/hipsthomasdocker/README.md

 - Copy the wrapper scripts thomaswmn and thomast1_hips to ~/bin and do a ```chmod +x thomas*``` to make the scripts executable prior to running
 - If you already have a thomas docker container and want to install a patch (300Mb vs 41Gb so much faster), see the 1.0 branch of hipsthomasdocker but is not recommended as that branch will not be maintained
+- **MAC USERS TAKE NOTE** Apple Silicon is not compatible with a lot of docker containers.
+So follow these steps-

+	-Install Docker Desktop for Apple Silicon

+	-Enable Rosetta in the operating system

+	-Enable Rosetta in Docker Desktop

+	-Enabling Rosetta in Docker Desktop requires OS 13 Ventura or greater

+This will significantly reduce the run time (which in some cases does not finish).
+Intel chip based Macs should work fine but this needs to be validated more thoroughly.
+We have anecodal evidence of no issues with Macs with Intel based processors.
+Thanks to **Dianne Patterson** for investigating and finding this fix.

 ##  Usage
 - To use the provided example files, copy example.tgz from hipsthomasdocker to ~/testdata and run ```tar -xvzf example.tgz``` inside ~/testdata